barbagroup/AeroPython/paper.md

 The pedagogical strategy relies on the worked-example effect [@sweller2006worked, @chen2015worked] and sub-goals [@catrambone1998, @margulieuxETal2016].
 In the classroom, students are guided to re-write the worked examples in their own Jupyter notebooks, and annotate with their own reflections during class discussions.
 These discussions may take the form of short introductions to a new section of the course, or a debrief after completing a sub-goal.
-Classroom activity may also peppered with "pair-share" exercises, and individual inspection of student work by the instructor.
+Classroom activity may also be peppered with "pair-share" exercises, and individual inspection of student work by the instructor.
-Some assigned readings can also be selected; see some examples in the syllabus for a course at the George Washington University usign these lessons [@Barba2017].
+Some assigned readings can also be selected; see some examples in the syllabus for a course at the George Washington University using these lessons [@Barba2017].
-Barba has taught the semester-long course there four times since 2015, and Mesnard is currently teaching its fifth iteration.
+Barba has taught the semester-long course there four times since 2014, and Mesnard is currently teaching its fifth iteration.

 # References